cyscomvit/writeups/website/writeups/Cyscom Juice Shop 2025/writeup.md

 ### Type Juggling (PHP)

 Type juggling or type casting refers to a PHP functionality.
-Since PHP does not require explicit type definition in variable declaration, a string can be assigned to a variable ‘a’ and later on an int can also be assigned to variable ‘a’.
+Since PHP does not require explicit type definition in variable declaration, a string can be assigned to a variable 'a' and later on an int can also be assigned to variable 'a'.
 ```
  '0e12345' == '0e54321' // true in PHP
 ```